Alonso suffers early exit in 200th race

 The Spaniard opted against coming into the pits to repair the damage and his race was soon over as the front wing gave way and became wedged underneath his car as Webber overtook him on the finishing straight.

-The stricken Ferrari slid into the turn one run off area and the double world champion was soon making the long and lonely walk back to the paddock, fuming inside his helmet.
+Alonso slid into the turn one run off area and the double world champion was soon making the long and lonely walk back to the paddock.

-"It's easy to criticise this decision, but at the time it seemed like the right one," the Spaniard added.

-"It was certainly a shame, because here we could have fought with the Red Bulls, but circumstances didn't help and apart from the wisdom of the decisions we took, bad luck really played its part."

 (Editing by Alan Baldwin)